Adam Peaty: Briton bids to be Michael Phelps of breaststroke

 It was then that he noticed that fellow Craig Benson, a fellow Brit whom he had competed against throughout the age levels, was about to compete at the London 2012 Olympics.

-In that instance, Peaty was transformed.
+In that instance, Peaty changed.

 "It was then I realized I wasn't taking it seriously enough," the 22-year-old tells CNN.